 Feeds on COVID-19 vaccines and non-pharmaceutical interventions can attract misinformation from individuals following them.
 Response strategies did not appear to generate a debate with mothers who posted misinformation, possibly because it conveyed an understanding of their positions or acknowledged their uncertainty or confusion rather than confronted them.
 Responses seemed to garner some supportive reactions from other mothers for the community manager, perhaps because the response made them feel supported to express their disagreement with the misinformation.
 These reactions could serve to reinforce the correction of misinformation for other followers of the social media feed.

-This research is funded by a grant and supplement from the National Cancer Institute (CA192652; Dr. David Buller, Principal Investigator).
+This research is funded by a grant and supplement from the National Cancer Institute (CA192652; Dr. David Buller and Dr. Sherry Pagoto, Multiple Principal Investigators).
 Collaborating authors include Dr. Sherry Pagoto and Joseph Divito from the University of Connecticut; and Dr. Barbara Walkosz, Dr. Gill Woodall, Julia Berteletti, and Alishia Kinsey from Klein Buendel.